 Awareness of learner behavior helps in class control and certainly protective actions are not sufficient to get rid of difficulties entirely.
-Continuous global hostility of all types against Muslims (Zempi & Awan, 2016) has developed various misconceptions against the women practice of observing veil putting in doubt their capabilities in any professional status like their role in the classroom as a teacher.
-Otherwise, teachers are when inspired by the new descriptions of concepts they intend to start new designs in their teaching exercises (Pinnegar et al., 2011).
-Preservice motivations to become a teacher are the most important (Fokkens-Bruinsma and Canrinus, 2012, p.
-249-269) in uplifting their instructional standards.
-Numerous behavior difficulties pose big challenge to the learning situation and may seriously impact various learners (Emmer and Stough, 2008).
-Humor also plays vitally in developing healthy and deeper class interaction that helps in upholding the class's recognized level of trust (Evertson and Poole, 2008, p.
-131-139) and a veil faculty can equally be humorous while manging classroom affairs as Islamic traditions relate.
+Continuous global hostility of all types against Muslims (Awan & Zempi, 2016) has developed various misconceptions against the women practice of observing veil putting in doubt their capabilities in any professional status like their role in the classroom as a teacher.
+Otherwise, teachers are when inspired by the new descriptions of concepts they intend to start new designs in their teaching exercises (Pinnegar, Mangelson, Reed, & Groves, 2011).
+Preservice motivations to become a teacher are the most important (Fokkens-Bruinsma, & Canrinus, 2012) in uplifting their instructional standards.
+Teacher's role in determining class activities is very imperative along with the classroom discipline (Langdon, 1996).
+Numerous behavior difficulties pose big challenge to the learning situation and may seriously impact various learners (Emmer & Stough, 2008).
+Humor also plays vitally in developing healthy and deeper class interaction that helps in upholding the class's recognized level of trust (Evertson & Poole, 2008) and a veil faculty can equally be humorous while manging classroom affairs as Islamic traditions relate.

 The prevailing international narrative of Islamophobia has influenced Muslim world seriously.
-Muslim societies have also developed prevailing such wrong concepts which are also against their own divine teachings of Quran and Sunnah (Zempi, 2016, p.
-1738-1754).
-Self-regulation has been demarcated as a compound mechanism of interaction that involves cognitive self-regulation other than that of motivational self-regulation (Boekaerts and Niemivirta, 2000).
-The learners keen of notes taking in the class during teacher's instructions remember better and tend to attain higher scores (Kiewra et al., 1991, p.
-91).
-Their 'instant effect' is an increased level of teachers good class control as it involves learners in two way, mentally as well as physically, during lecture or discussion (DeZure et al., 2001).
+Muslim societies have also developed prevailing such wrong concepts which are also against their own divine teachings of Qur'ān and Sunnah (Awan & Zempi, 2016).
+Self-regulation has been demarcated as a compound mechanism of interaction that involves cognitive self-regulation other than that of motivational self-regulation (Boekaerts & Niemivirta, 2000).
+The learners keen of notes taking in the class during teacher's instructions remember better and tend to attain higher scores (Kiewra et al., 1991).
+Their 'instant effect' is an increased level of teachers good class control as it involves learners in two way, mentally as well as physically, during lecture or discussion (DeZure, Kaplan, & Deerman, 2001).

-The widely spread miscoceptions as in west have made the position and appearance of the Muslim women along with men quite vulnerable if they practise their religious commitments.
-It has also caused for them a number of poblems in continuing with their conceptual standings, their lifelong interests and possibilities (Zempi, 2016, p.
-1738-1754), while they are not deficient in any of their professional talent.
-Some initial research studies found that observing hijab may truly have an unfavorable impression upon others; therefore, they may respond differently (Mahmud and Swami, 2010, p.
-90-93).
+The widely spread misconceptions as in west have made the position and appearance of the Muslim women along with men quite vulnerable if they practise their religious commitments.
+It has also caused for them a number of problems in continuing with their conceptual standings, their lifelong interests and possibilities (Awan & Zempi, 2016), while they are not deficient in any of their professional talent.
+Some initial research studies found that observing hijāb may truly have an unfavorable impression upon others; therefore, they may respond differently (Mahmud & Swami, 2010).
 Potential management of learner behavior can be achieved by inspiring suitable behavior along with its correction where needed (Pankake, 2006), and a competent and experienced veiled female faculty can equally achieve it successfuly.
 Facial expressions can be one of the many factors which may effect teachers' class control, but weak display of the later while focusing upon facial expressions only may not strengthen the teaching.